 St. Charles was awarded a grant by CPEX in 2008 to execute a comprehensive planning process to determine how to optimize their limited amount of developable land, to diversify their economic assets, and to retain the residents they currently had.

 Through a fair selection process facilitated by CPEX, St. Charles Parish hired Wallace, Roberts, and Todd as the lead consultants for their comprehensive plan.
-Through a series of public input meetings, stakeholder interviews, and a process of plan drafting and refinement based on community input, the parish is planning to have an updated comprehensive plan in place with an accompanying implementation plan in 2011.
+Through a series of public input meetings, stakeholder interviews, and a process of plan drafting and refinement based on community input, the parish approve the updated comprehensive plan and accompanying implementation plan in 2011.